gnaudio/jabra-browser-integration/README.md

 | [jabra.browser.integration-2.0.js](https://gnaudio.github.io/jabra-browser-integration/JavaScriptLibrary/jabra.browser.integration-2.0.js) | Javascript API client file |
 | [jabra.browser.integration-2.0.d.ts](https://gnaudio.github.io/jabra-browser-integration/JavaScriptLibrary/jabra.browser.integration-2.0.d.ts) | Typescript definition file |

 The library internally checks for dependencies – and will report this to the app using the library.
-An example: When trying to initialize Jabra library the promise might fail wih an error “You need to use this Extension and then reload this page” if the browser extension is missing.
+An example: When trying to initialize Jabra library the promise might fail with an error “You need to use this Extension and then reload this page” if the browser extension is missing.

 *Notice that the latest API contains [breaking changes](CHANGELOG.md) compared with previous 1.2 version as evident from the change in major version.
 See upgrade section below for help on upgrading your client code.*